augupta/React/README.md

   );
 }

+# Alternatively, you can define an event handler inline in the JSX:

+<button onClick={function handleClick() {
+  alert('You clicked me!');
+}}>
+Or, more concisely, using an arrow function:

+<button onClick={() => {
+  alert('You clicked me!');
+}}>

+# Functions passed to event handlers must be passed, not called.
+For example:
+passing a function (correct)	calling a function (incorrect)
+<button onClick={handleClick}>	<button onClick={handleClick()}>

+The difference is subtle.
+In the first example, the handleClick function is passed as an onClick event handler.
+This tells React to remember it and only call your function when the user clicks the button.

+In the second example, the () at the end of handleClick() fires the function immediately during rendering, without any clicks.
+This is because JavaScript inside the JSX { and } executes right away.

 # functional components vs class components
 functional components- stateless prev, now can write with state also, componentdidmount doesnt work, can use props, no use of render method, class components - statefull, make use of ES6 class, extends, can use state & props, and lifecycle methods, use render(){}